I’ll take it from here, Gar.

 For some time now, as a side project, I have been meeting with a former KGB operative, since it relates to my background in interrogation research and…because I used to play spy instead of barbies - and who gets to meet their childhood alter ego?

 So this ongoing interview will cover his experience & assignments, life as a KGB in cold war Russia and his life now in the US.
-The idea is not just to look at the techniques, training and related Soviet science, but to share the story of a once deadly man who wants to make a change in his life.
-Sounds like a movie with Liam Neeson, yah?
-Well, this is where I share little snips of it with you, like this:
+The idea is not just to look at the techniques, training, and related Soviet science, but to share the story of a once deadly man who’s desperate make a change in his life.

 What area was your work focused?